Top 5 Ways That Wildfires Start

 ©iStockphoto.com/ermingut

-Lots of people burn yard debris such as cut branches and cleared shrubs, but while this is usually legal with a permit, it can also be a dangerous practice under certain circumstances.
+Lots of people burn yard debris, like cut branches and cleared shrubs, after a good garden cleanup.
+While this practice is usually legal with a permit, it can also be dangerous under certain circumstances.

-Weather conditions play a big part in whether it's safe to burn debris or whether your backyard burn could spell a wildfire in the works.
+Weather conditions play a big part in whether it's safe to burn debris or whether your backyard burn could spiral into a wildfire.
 For example, wind can quickly cause the flames rising off a pile of burning yard waste to spread into unwanted territory.

 Advertisement

-Next, determine whether there are any potential hazards either hanging over your intended burn site or located too closely to the perimeter.
-Make sure there's open space at least three times the height of the debris pile above, and at least 10 feet (3 meters) away horizontally in all directions.
+2. Next, determine whether there are any potential hazards either hanging over your intended burn site or located too closely to the perimeter.
+Ensure there's open space at least three times the height of the debris pile above, and at least 10 feet (3 meters) away horizontally in all directions.
 That space should be watered down and covered in either gravel or dirt.

 Without proper care and maintenance, mechanical devices can spell trouble for a forest.